Manas-Kenge/Manas-Kenge/README.md

 <br>

-* A passionate Self-taught Front-end developer
+* A passionate Self-taught Full Stack developer
-* Currently learning Web Development by Self
+* Currently learning DSA & DevOps by Self
 * Looking to collaborate on open source projects